docarray/docarray/docs/advanced/document-store/opensearch.md

 ### Create DocumentArray with Opensearch backend

-Assuming service is started using the default configuration (i.e. server address is `http://localhost:9200`), one can instantiate a DocumentArray with Opensearch storage as such:
+Assuming service is started using the default configuration (i.e. server address is `http://localhost:9200`), you can instantiate a DocumentArray with Opensearch storage as such:

 ```python
 from docarray import DocumentArray